 You will have quicker movements to keep you in the desired direction even in high winds.
 With the tiller outboard, moving from the full port to full starboard equals to moving your arm across the boat in half a second.
 However, you might need to turn the wheel several times in a console boat.

 You will also find it useful in river fishing when there is a lot of current that needs you to move a short distance.
 With tiller outboard, you don’t have to move from seat to wheel and back.

 Easy to Operate

 As mentioned previously, the tiller outboards are easy to use, even with one hand.
-The simplicity and economics of the design are among the most important reasons that make the tiller steering system popular.
+The simplicity and ergonomic of the design are among the most important reasons that make the tiller steering system popular.